protocol/research-grants/RFPs/rfp-014-private-retrieval-of-data.md

 ### Point of contact
 @willscott

-We encourage you to reach out to grants@protocol.ai or visit #private-retrieval in the [Lodestar Discord](https://discord.gg/y63FHBWv) if you’re considering applying or have any questions.
+We encourage you to reach out to research-grants@protocol.ai or visit #private-retrieval in the [Lodestar Discord](https://discord.gg/y63FHBWv) if you’re considering applying or have any questions.

 ### Applications
 Please submit your proposal using our application management system at https://grants.protocol.ai/.